Centers, Institutes, and Programs

-Crop Diagnostics Research & Training Center
+Crop Diagnostics Training & Research Center (DTC)

 Provides opportunities for hands-on learning of the art and science of crop problem

-Food Processing Environmental Assistance Center
+Food Processing Environmental Assistance Center (FPEAC)

 Provides environmental information, resources, and training to help small and

-Hardwood Tree Improvement & Regeneration Center
+Hardwood Tree Improvement & Regeneration Center (HTIRC)

-Illinois-Indiana Sea Grant Program
+Illinois-Indiana Sea Grant Program (IISGCP)

 and economy along southern Lake Michigan and in the Great Lakes region through

 Indiana Center for New Crops & Plant Products

 products; and serves as a source of information for new crops.